Beaness/BetterSlowdown/README.md

 **Warning:** This plugin will make hit slowdown happen completely different to most servers (To compare: minemen.club has fixed this issue partly by not doing setSprinting(false) internally, it still has the other issue, of when the client sends START_SPRINTING / STOP_SPRINTING)

+## Attribute
+Since version 1.1 BetterSlowdown also cancels "useless" attribute packets which apply / remove the sprint modifier, this is handled client side and the server should not try to override this.

 ## Dependencies

 This plugin uses, and depends on [PacketEvents](https://github.com/retrooper/packetevents)